shuttle-hq/shuttle/CONTRIBUTING.md

 ```

 Before we can login to our local instance of shuttle, we need to create a user.
-The following command inserts a user into the gateway state with admin privileges:
+The following command inserts a user into the `auth` state with admin privileges:

 ```bash
 docker compose --file docker-compose.rendered.yml --project-name shuttle-dev exec auth /usr/local/bin/service --state=/var/lib/shuttle-auth init --name admin --key test-key